 If you're looking for alternatives to blinds, it's easy to assume that curtains and shutters are your only choices.

-white wooden shutter blinds in tropical bedroom
+White wooden shutter blinds in a period bedroom

 perfect shutters